jwtk/njwt/README.md

 tokens that have been issued to the user.

 When you are ready to give the token to your end user, you need to compact it.
-This will turn it into a Base64 URL encoded string, so it'll be safe to pass around in browsers without getting any strange formatting applied to it.
+This will turn it into a Base64 URL encoded string, making it safe to pass around in browsers without any unexpected formatting applied to it.

 ````javascript
 var token = jwt.compact();
 console.log(token);